Project Genesis is an impressive longitudinal study benefiting the honeybee

 We are still seeking help in establishing a dynamic searchable database where we can post results online in real time.
 The Center feels this information should be available to anyone in the world without a fee.
-To that end we have reserved CenterforHoneybeeResearch.org as the eventual repository of this important information.

-What Data is collected?
+What data is collected?

 Protocols have been established and a data-sheet developed for each collection.
 The colonies are weighed and mite counts taken.
 Each team inspects every frame in the broodiest of all 20 double-deep Langtroth hive bodies.
 How many frames have active worker brood?
-How many have pollen, nectar, or honey but without brood?
+How many have pollen, nectar, or honey without brood?
 How many frames are drawn but empty?
 Which box and frame is the Queen found?
 Is she marked and is that the same as last inspection?
 (We note how many Queens a colony creates through the course of a season.
 With few exceptions replacement Queens are generated within Project Genesis itself) Are there Queen Cells started or hatched?
 Any signs of pests or disease?
 Anything exceptional or out of the ordinary within the hive?
 What is in bloom and what colors of pollen are coming in?

-Has anything noteworthy occurred during the past two weeks within the surrounding environment: torrential rain, wind, cold, heat or draught?
+Has anything noteworthy occurred during the past two weeks within the surrounding environment: torrential rain, wind, cold, heat or drought?
 Each data sheet includes the names of the volunteers who conducted the inspection and the date on which it was carried out.